koenraijer/robbert-portfolio/README.md

 - What do you want to sell?
 Every photo?
 Or just a selection?
 - How are you going to sell it? (yourself or 3rd party?)

 I can build a shopping cart and payment options.
+Using Stripe.

 ## Newsletter?
 - Possibility of keeping audience up to date, notify them when new print is available.